-Each school will have its own behavioral policy.
-It is very difficult to master a school behavior policy on the day.
+Each school will have its own behavioural policy.
+It is very difficult to master a school behaviour policy on the day.
 Many policies, especially those from larger schools, will be very complicated ones.
-However there are often common themes which experienced supply teachers will learn.
-These themes hinge around reward, sanction and escalation.
+However, there are often common themes which experienced supply teachers will learn.
+These themes hinge on reward, sanction and escalation.
 It can be worth focusing on these three details.
-Ask yourself: how do I reward students, how do I sanction students and finally, how do I escalate the situation.
+Ask yourself: how do I reward students, how do I sanction students and finally, how do I escalate the situation?

 All teachers know that support from permanent members of staff may be necessary.
 Knowing who to call is the first thing.
 There will be staff members to oversee cover and behaviour.
 See this is a bonus.
 Priority is knowing how to call.
-In many schools it may be as straightforward as sending a pupil to the classroom nextdoor.
-Others may have emails that need to be sent, buttons to pressed or numbers to be called.
+In many schools, it may be as straightforward as sending a pupil to the classroom next door.
+Others may have emails that need to be sent, buttons to press or numbers to be called.
 Knowing how to get support when you need it will be more valuable than knowing who to call.

 Teachers know that the first 5 minutes of the lesson are essential.
 What information do you need immediately - seating plan, name list, board pen?
 Then, what information do your students need immediately - books, equipment etc?
 Next, where are you standing in the classroom.
 Finally, be crystal clear on your first activity to ensure a good start.
 Through this behaviour, your expectations will be evident.
 You may do this already, but even the most experienced teachers can let this slip on a busy day.